Career : 2006 -

 Carlton faltered late in the season to finish ninth, before gaining a late entry into the finals when Essendon was sensationally disqualified for bringing the game into disrepute.
-As a consequence, Murphy led his Blues twice more in September – a stirring Elimination Final victory over Richmond, followed by a deeply disappointing Semi Final loss to Sydney at ANZ Stadium - to end the season having played 23 of a possible 24 matches.
+As a consequence, Murphy led his Blues twice more in September – a stirring Elimination Final victory over Richmond, followed by a deeply disappointing Semi Final loss to Sydney at ANZ Stadium, to end the season having played 23 of a possible 24 matches.
 Although his personal statistics were down overall, and he missed out on a top-ten placing in Carlton’s Best and Fairest for only the second time in his career, Marc finished 2013 with his standing in the game undiminished and was further honoured with Life Membership of the club at Carlton’s 2013 Annual General Meeting.

-Now, as 2014 looms, Carlton will be led by a harder, more relaxed and experienced leader - on the verge of his best years, and forged in the heat of competition over eight seasons.
-Everyone who bleeds Navy Blue will be hoping that ‘Murph’ can take his game to another level, and inspire his team to join him.
+Now, as 2014 looms, the Blues will be led by a harder, yet more relaxed and experienced leader - on the verge of his best years, and forged in the heat of competition over eight tough seasons.
+Everyone who bleeds Navy Blue hopes that ‘Murph’ can take his game to another level, and inspire his team-mates to join him.

 Milestones50 Games: Round 15, 2008 vs St Kilda